seapagan/github-changelog-md/docs/index.md

 # Markdown Changelog Generator

-**Generate a Markdown changelog from your Github repository.**
+**Generate a Markdown Changelog from your Github repository.**

 [![PyPI
 version](https://badge.fury.io/py/github-changelog-md.svg)](https://badge.fury.io/py/github-changelog-md)&nbsp;
 ![PyPI - License](https://img.shields.io/pypi/l/github-changelog-md)&nbsp;

-This project will generate a Markdown-formatted changelog from a Github repository.
-It will detect all GitHub releases and generate a changelog based on the **merged** Pull Requests for each release along with a section for **unreleased** PRs (those since the last release) at the top.
+This project will generate a Markdown-formatted Changelog from a Github repository.
+It will detect all GitHub releases and generate a changelog based on the **merged** Pull Requests for each release along with a section for **unreleased** PRs (those merged since the last release) at the top.
 It will also include a list of all Issues closed for each release.

 The PRs and issues are grouped by type (bug, enhancement, etc.) and sorted by latest to oldest in this release.
 You can add custom sections to the list too.